FabriCandelino/Louder.-UTNFRBA-Final/README.md

 They contacted a professional researcher to put the best info on the web and get the 1st place on Google´s search results.
 Then I managed to put that info on the site and make the most simple and understandable design for the public eye.

+## Future Chages

+*The sign up and log in pages do work, but register forms are still on development due to problems with databases.*

+*Also with the footer email button.*

+*Databases will be incorporated on future updates.*

 ## Credits